AnwarAkkari/TTS-FTCI-GitHub-Test-Project/README.md

 Collaboration Project: Anwar Akkari & Micheal Oluh

-Using the power of javaScript and the DOM API to build a clickable Rock Paper Scissors Game.
+1. Using the power of javaScript and the DOM API to build a clickable Rock Paper Scissors Game.

+2. Add Simple jQuery Refactoring